rogerhu/compsci_guides/Most-Stones-Removed.md

 ⚠️ **Common Mistakes**

-    - Some people may want to sort the array first, but there are faster solutions if we avoid sorting.
+* Some people may want to sort the array first, but there are faster solutions if we avoid sorting.
 We can reduce runtime complexity from O(N*log(N)) to O(N+M) if we avoid sorting either of the arrays.
 Though, we can sort for O(1) space complexity.

-⚠️ **Common Mistakes**

-*

 ## 4: I-mplement